yuenfu001/PWC-POWER-BI-JOB-SIMULATION/README.md

 - Data cleaning and transformation techniques
 - Ability to draw actionable insights from the data
 - Presentation and communication skills

-## Contact Information

-If you have any questions or encounter issues during the simulation, please reach out to our support team at [support@pwc.ch](mailto:support@pwc.ch).

-Best of luck with your PwC Switzerland Job Simulation using Power BI!
-We look forward to reviewing your analysis and report.